risk-first/website/menagerie/Schedule-Risk.md

 ![For Review](images/state/for-review.png)

-[Schedule Risk](Schedule-Risk) is the fundamental risk you face because of _lack of time_.
+[Schedule Risk](Schedule-Risk) is the term for risks you face because of _lack of time_.

 You could also call this "Chronological Risk" or just "Time Risk" if you wanted to.

 ![Schedule Risk](images/generated/schedule-risk.png)